 They are easy to get.
 A large stock is immediately available, even for large orders.

 Ceramic infrared heats objects not the air, so they do not waste energy trying to heat the air in an open conveyor type oven, as would convection style heating elements.
 Also, in an enclosed heating application you would have the benefits of both radiant and convection to heat your product faster.

 Can I use ceramic infrared heat for preheating or as a booster?

 Answer: Definitely.
 Due to the nature of infrared heat its very easy to have various zones within an oven.
 A forced air convection oven is almost impossible to zone within the same heating chamber.

 How much maintenance is required for a ceramic infrared oven?

 Answer: A well built oven is virtually maintenance free.
-Due to the heat sensitive Salamander logo, elements can be visually checked to see if all are working.
 The corrosion resistant elements can be wiped free of any dust or impurities.